stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 _There may be some extra requirements to building, [defined here](https://github.com/stacksfoundation/miner-docs/blob/main/prerequisites.md#install-required-packages)_

 :::tip
-It is recommened to use a persistent location for the chainstate, in the steps below we're using `/stacks-blockchain`
+It is recommended to use a persistent location for the chainstate, in the steps below we're using `/stacks-blockchain`
 :::

 ### Generate a keychain